prof-rossetti/georgetown-opim-557-201803/README.md

-# OPIM 557-20: Computer-based Decision Support Systems
+# OPIM 557: Computer-based Decision Support Systems

 This repository contains resources for instructing a graduate business school course on creating decision support systems in MS Excel using the Visual Basic for Applications (VBA) programming language.

 See the [Syllabus](/syllabus-20180318.pdf) for more information about the course, and the [Canvas site](https://georgetown.instructure.com/) for a comprehensive calendar of events and due dates.

 ## Course Materials

-### Weekly Check-ins

-Please submit this [Check-in Form](https://goo.gl/forms/7zcXMV6TQCTVRcWw1) each week, sometime between Thursday morning and 11:59pm on Sunday.

-Your responses help the professor evaluate and improve instructional methods on an ongoing basis in an effort to provide the best possible experience for current and future students.

 ### Instructional Units